MargVander/electron-react-autoupdate/README.md

 ### `npm run release`

-Builds the app for production to the `build` folder and release it on Github<br />
+Builds the app for production to the `build` folder and release it on Github.
+Don't forget to change version number on package.json.<br />

 ### `npm run eject`